dannyvanderpol/web_server/readme.md

 * Extract the file to: `web_server/htdocs/phpmyadmin`.
 * Copy the file `web_server/config/config.inc.php` to `web_server/htdocs/phpmyadmin`.

-Run the file 'start_server.bat' and choose option 3 to start all the servers.
-Open a browser and go to: http:\\localhost:8080/phpmyadmin.
+Start the server and open a browser and go to: http:\\localhost:8080/phpmyadmin.
 Check if everyhting works as expected.

 ## Add services